WHEN A MAJOR CATASTROPHE (THE GULF WAR) STRAIGHTENED OUR PAMPERED LIVES FOREVER

 I was one of the 170,000 Indians that the Indian Government evacuated from Kuwait.
 Little did I know that this would be known as the world’s largest civilian evacuation in history.
 I wanted to write about my experience around the Gulf war long ago but wondered how to put it into a way that helped others.
 I didn’t want to just write about the terrible times but also wanted to jot down what we learned from such a catastrophe.

-3. Never take mom’s food for granted – Most of us take our mom’s cooked meals for granted.
+Never take mom’s food for granted – Most of us take our mom’s cooked meals for granted.
 I would always throw a tantrum when my mother made fish curry and rice because I disliked fish.
 But after this episode, I never despised any food that my mom cooked, ever.
-During those border days, we did get some good food but mostly survived on tomatoes and tuna fish tins and I would desperately crave for my mom’s hot fish curry and rice.
+During those days while living on the borders, we did get some good food but mostly survived on tomatoes and tuna fish tins and I would desperately crave for my mom’s hot fish curry and rice.

-4. Bathing every day is not compulsory – Hot water baths are a luxury many do not have.
+Bathing every day is not compulsory – Hot water baths are a luxury many do not have.
 I know a few people who have a bath twice a day, which I think is a complete waste of water.
-We were so accustomed to having a warm bath every day that I was traumatized when I was forced to have a bath with cold water, out in the open, throughout the journey to India.
-Now, I can survive without bathing if there is no water or water shut down due to maintenance issues and still not complain until the problem is solved and hot water is back.
+We were so accustomed to having a warm bath every day that I was traumatized when I was forced to have a bath with cold water (as the borders had little or no hot water for everyone), out in the open, throughout the journey to India.
+Now, I survive without bathing if there is no water or there is a water shut down due to maintenance issues and will not complain until the problem is solved and hot water is back.

-6. Money is not everything – In Kuwait, many of us enjoyed the luxuries of huge soft beds, classy furniture and clean toilets.
+Money is not everything – In Kuwait, many of us enjoyed the luxuries of huge soft beds, classy furniture and clean toilets.
 But in the tents, we were all equal and slept on thin mattresses kept over uneven stones and went far to poop in huge holes in the ground.
-Due to my diarrhea issue during this time, I visited all the existing holes.
-My mom would hold my hands in the front while I stretched my tiny buttocks backward, over the depression in the Earth, to do my job.
-In seconds, all that we owned back in Kuwait did not matter.
-All the money we had just disappeared or became useless.
+Due to my diarrhoea issue during this time, I visited all the existing holes.
+My mom would hold my hands in the front while I stretched my tiny buttocks backwards, over the depression in the Earth, to do my job.
+In seconds, all what we owned back in Kuwait did not matter.
+All the money we had in the banks just disappeared or became useless.
+But, we still survived because we had family and loved ones who were there at the time of need.

-7. Sanity is more important than schedules – Keeping up with routines is something everyone is stressed about.
-Cleaning the house all day, washing clothes every day, struggling to prepare tea on time, serving hot chapattis to in-laws or cooking a fresh meal for breakfast, lunch and dinner; nothing was important during those months because all we needed was food to survive, whether hot or cold, tasty or not, spicy or bland, fish or vegetables.
-We just had no schedules but had to only live in the moment and be positive in order to keep our sanity intact.
+Sanity is more important than schedules – Keeping up with routines is something everyone is stressed about.
+Cleaning the house all day, washing clothes every day, struggling to prepare tea on time, serving hot chapattis to in-laws or cooking a fresh meal for breakfast, lunch and dinner, etc. But, none of this was important during those months because all we needed was food to survive, whether hot or cold, tasty or not, spicy or bland, fish or vegetables.
+We had no schedules, but to live in the moment and be positive in order to keep our sanity intact.
+I currently follow the same.

-8. Be grateful and help others – If there weren’t people who were helpful enough in their hearts, trust me, we would have been left back in Kuwait and endured more than we could imagine.
+Be grateful and help others – If there weren’t people who were helpful enough in their hearts, trust me, we would have been left back in Kuwait and endured more than we could imagine.
 Five men initiated the airlift and helped with the evacuation to India safely.
-Then, when we landed and waited at the airport to get home, we kids were hungry and got biscuits from passers-by.
-It was by sheer goodwill of those strangers, who never knew how much we earned in the Gulf, who offered us something to eat.
+Then, when we landed and waited at the airport to get home, we kids were hungry and got biscuits from people passing by.
+It was by sheer goodwill of those strangers, who never knew how much we earned in the Gulf, who helped us and offered us something to eat.
+So, it’s only fitting to give back by helping those in need.

-9. Spend quality time with family – Life is not a race.
+Spend quality time with family – Life is not a race.
 It is a journey to enjoy.
 Spend more time doing the things you love, with your loved ones at whatever time you please.
 Kiss and hug your kids as much as possible every day.
 Enjoy every day as it unfolds with beautiful sunrises.
+Life is simple.
+Don’t let God send another pandemic in order to make you realize this.
 Besides getting a good sleep due to school, we barely have any schedules.
-Don’t let God send another pandemic in order to make you realize this.

 I hope you look at the current pandemic in a positive way and learn a thing or two from it.
 Stay home and stay safe.
 Most importantly, do not be afraid to take that step to free your mind during difficult times.